sdsen/icdcn-demo-notes/cfp.md

 **Submission site: [here](https://easychair.org/conferences/?conf=icdcn23)**

-Please feel free to reach out to the demo chairs at Sayandeep Sen sayandes@in.ibm.com and Vaskar raychoudhury raychov@miamioh.edu for any queries.
+Please feel free to reach out to the demo chairs at Sayandeep Sen sayandes@in.ibm.com and Vaskar Raychoudhury raychov@miamioh.edu for any queries.